RalphHightower/blog/_posts/2024-10-03-EatMoKittens.md

 ---
 layout: post
-tags: [immigrants,  hoaxes, lies, JD Vance, Donald Trump]
+tags: [legal immigrants,  hoaxes, lies, JD Vance, Donald Trump]
 categories: [2024 presidential election]
 date: 2024-09-12
 excerpt: "I’ve seen people on television.
 The people on television say, ‘My dog was taken and used for food.'"